tuta-bits/Quiz-App/README.md

 This is a wonderful display of `HTML`, `JS` and `CSS` :sparkles: manipulation at work <br>
 *which i'm so excited :blush:* to share with you today.

-## :blossom: Welcome to my Quiz page :blossom:
+## :tulip: Welcome to my Quiz App :tulip:

-This is a web-page that will show-case a random quiz with multi-choice answers and a testament of my journey with **`The Learning People`**<br>
+This is a web-based Quiz-Application that will show-case a random quiz with multi-choice answers and a testament of my journey with **`The Learning People`**<br>
-This app will comprise of three `4` pages, *viz* : Home Page, Game Page, End Page and High-Score Page.
+This app will comprise of four `4` pages, *viz* : Home Page, Game Page, End Page and High-Score Page.

 ### Overview